ratneshnagori/get_mac_oui/README.md

 This python script will access the API and get all the information for provided MAC address.

-It will print Company Name associated with the MAC.
+It can either return or print the **Company Name** associated with the MAC.

 Script can be run both as standalone or as function.